aws-amplify/docs/docs/lib/geo/fragments/js/maps.md

 geo.getAvailableMaps();
 ```

-This will return an array of maps that are available:
+The available maps are returned as an array with the following contents:

 ```javascript
 //returns